compactr/protocol/README.md

 ## Abstract

-This document specifies the compactr format, a schema-based serialization protocol which aims to reuse existing [OpenAPI](https://spec.openapis.org/oas/v3.1.2.html) specifications as shemas.
+This document specifies the compactr format, a schema-based serialization protocol which aims to reuse existing [[OAS]](https://spec.openapis.org/oas/v3.1.2.html)OpenAPI specifications as schemas.

 ## Status